eprochasson/socialite/README.md

 #### myNotification

-Notification for the current user, with potential related users (if the notification is "friend request from A", we also publish a light version of A's information, to display with the notification.
+Notification for the current user, with potential related users (from Meteor.users -- if the notification is "friend request from A", we also publish a light version of A's information, to display along the notification.

 #### myFriendlist

-All my friends (from Friends) and the related users information (Meteor.users.
+All my friends (from Friends) and the related users information (from Meteor.users).

 #### myNews

-Information happening to me and my interactions with other users (from Activities).
+Information happening to me and my interactions with other users (from Activities and Meteor.users).

 #### myConversations